AckerlyXu/heima/includes/virtual-machines-common-regions-and-availability.md

 | Data can be read from the secondary location and from the primary location. |No |No |No |Yes |
 | Number of copies of data maintained on separate nodes. |3 |3 |6 |6 |

 You can read more about [Azure Storage replication options here](../articles/storage/storage-redundancy.md).
+For more information about managed disks, see [Azure Managed Disks overview](../articles/storage/storage-managed-disks-overview.md).

 ### Storage costs
 Prices vary depending on the storage type and availability that you select.

 **Azure Managed Disks**

-Azure China does not supporte Managed disk yet.
+* Premium Managed Disks are backed by Solid State Drives (SSDs) and Standard Managed Disks are backed by regular spinning disks.
+Both Premium and Standard Managed Disks are charged based on the provisioned capacity for the disk.

 **Unmanaged disks**
 * Premium storage is backed by Solid State Drives (SSDs) and is charged based on the capacity of the disk.